Is now a good time to invest in gold?

 For at least 6,000 years investing in gold has been seen as one of the surest ways of protecting wealth.

-With UK inflation bouncing unexpectedly to 3% in January, well above the Bank of England’s 2% target, UK investors worried about the impact of inflation on their portfolios might be considering gold as one way of hedging against inflation.
+With UK inflation surging well past 3% in April and May, above the Bank of England’s 2% target, UK investors worried about the impact of inflation on their portfolios might be considering gold as one way of hedging against inflation.

-"It's always a good time to buy gold," Adrian Ash, director of research at BullionVault, tells MoneyWeek.
+"It's always a good time to buy gold," said Adrian Ash, director of research at BullionVault.
 "That might be for diversification, as risk insurance, an inflation hedge, a long term bull market, or because every time the stock market has lost value over extended periods of time (which is when it matters), the price of gold has risen."

-Gains over the past year have underscored the fact that investing in gold has the potential to provide a source of growth as well as to protect the value of a portfolio.
+Investing in gold has the potential to provide a source of growth as well as to protect the value of a portfolio.
+So is now the time to buy gold?

 Can gold diversify your portfolio?